Change language:

 In relation to the services we offer to minors, we assess the possibility to allow such persons to exercise certain rights independently.

-NB: Parents or legal custodians are entitled to exercise all the rights in relation to their minor child before the age of 13 in personal data processing matters, as well as to supervise processing of data of their minor children regardless of the child's age.
+Legal guardians may exercise all the rights on matters concerning personal data processing in relation to their minor children before the age of 13.
+Legal guardians can supervise the processing of their minor children’s data regardless of the child’s age.

 Other matters